A morning Full English breakfast.

 But this tour has concentrated all British experiences and senses for me.
-Sunday church bells floating from afar over the summer air, tinkling music from an ice cream van, both of which I would usually ignore or feel mildly content at at best, now bring me to tears.
+Sunday church bells floating from afar over the summer air, tinkling music from an ice cream van, both of which I would usually ignore or would make me feel mildly content at at best, now bring me to gushing tears.

-The obvious regular takers of their holidays here are confessed to about how finances have turned tough, what a struggle the business is now, not sure how they’ll cope.
+The family of obvious regular-takers of their holidays here are confessed to about how finances have turned tough, what a struggle the business is now, not sure how they’ll cope.
 He talks and talks, moans and bleats.

 “How many flowers bloom and grow in an English country gar-den?”
 I’m inspired to sing, patting a cutlery rattling pom-pom-pom on the table edge, watched darkly by my unimpressed breakfasting companion.

 My mind then goes totally blank.
 I can’t think of a single English flower.
 “Roses?”
 I weakly offer.
-Song over.

 A woodpecker sends us off above with a clacking farwell and we pass the luckless black faced Cheviot sheep standing, unredeemed, in his fields as we head out, southwards through country roads towards Newcastle.

 We have a room to stay in the Benwell area of Newcastle and stop to ask for directions.
 The face that’s pulled gives us a good indication that we’re not going to be staying somewhere particularly salubrious.

-As we park outside the house in the driving rain, passing loafing oafs leer into the car window and as we climb the stairs to the second floor flat I hear our Geordie neighbour for the night below us bellow instructions to his girlfriend
+As we park outside the house in the driving rain, passing loafing oafs leer into the car window, and as we climb the stairs to the second floor flat I hear our Geordie neighbour for the night below us bellow instructions to his girlfriend

 With the rain lashing the windows, we decide to have a Greek siesta.
-Waking up later to find the rain stopped and an orange light filtering thorough the delicate mare’s tail of infinitesimal drizzle, we decide to drive in to see the city centre.
+Waking up later to find the rain stopped and an orange light filtering thorough the delicate mare’s tail of thin drizzle.
+We decide to drive in to see the city centre.

-After panic, swearing, blame and repercussions, we have to finally settle on the acceptance stage and spend a long time talking to incompetent rental car services and inattentive police on the phone.
+After panic, swearing, blame and repercussions, we have to finally settle on the acceptance stage and spend the next hour or so piling up tea cups, talking to incompetent rental car services and inattentive police on the phone.

-We gaze down on the concentrated area of construction on the riverside: the conversion of the breadmaker Hovis’ old Baltic flour mill into an art gallery; the glass and steel of the Sage concert hall – the long contours rolling like the high arches of the bridges surrounding it and looking like some shiny scaled snake has just swallowed a pig.
+We gaze down on the concentrated area of construction on the riverside: the conversion of the breadmaker Hovis’ old Baltic flour mill into an art gallery; the glass and steel of the Sage concert hall – the long contours rolling like the high arches of the bridges that surround it, and looking not unlike some shiny scaled snake that has just swallowed a pig.

-We walk down through the arches and turrets of the main university building and through dull pedestrianised shopping streets to look for Grey Street.
+We walk down through the arches and turrets of the main university building and then through dull pedestrianised shopping streets to look for Grey Street.

 I had read, some years ago, that Grey Street had been voted Britain’s best road.
 It’s easy to see why: classical architecture from the 1820s and 30s, Grade I-listed Theatre Royal, a monument to the man who reformed Parliament and gave us Earl Grey tea.

-I spot one man walking along in a pair of trousers that make it look as if he is being given a piggyback by a frog.
-None of his other friends appear to be in fancy dress.
-It makes me wonder if he’d just popped out for a quick pint and was crestfallen to find these were his only clean pair of trousers in the drawer.
+I spot one man walking along in a pair of fancy-dress trousers that make it look as if he is being given a piggyback by a frog.
+None of his other friends appear to be in fancy-dress.
+I wonder if he’d just popped out for a quick drink and was crestfallen to find these were his only clean pair of trousers in the drawer.

 The whole scene makes the Greek stop and wonder.

-“The difference with Britain and Greece” she says as she stares “is EVERY NIGHT seems to be carnival here”.
+“The difference with Britain and Greece” she says, as she stares “Is every night seems to be carnival here.”

 As we get out of the smooth, clean Newcastle Metro system at Central Station – odd, but brilliant, for a city of this size to have a metro system – Passepartout points out one of the new public art instillations of a man striding by in causal garb

 It has now been fully restored though, and we sit sipping a Newcastle Brown Ale in sumptuous surrounds, as old men watch the silent tv sports reports and the more nervous and retiring hen dos mousily chat in the corner.

 Later, as we make our enforced walk home – the rental car up on bricks 2 miles away – Passepartout points at the dominating sight of St James Park stadium.

-I say nothing.
 We trudge on in silence.